 Military

-With an eye towards defense and participation in international peacekeeping activities, Croatia boasts a small but capable military.
-The armed forces of the country consist of air force, navy, and army formations.
+With an eye towards defence and participation in international peacekeeping activities, Croatia boasts a modest but capable military.
+The military forces of the country comprise army formations, the navy, and the air force.

 Tourism